svaksha/pyladies-dojo/README.rst

 PyLadies-Dojo
 ==============

-This is the wiki repository for `PyLadies-BLR <http://blr.pyladies.com>`_.

-We conducts weekly hacking sessions for all things Python at CIS, Bangalore.
+This is the wiki repository for `PyLadies-BLR <http://blr.pyladies.com>`_, who conduct weekly hacking sessions for all things Python at CIS, Bangalore.
 You can find more details on the Dojo wiki: `https://github.com/svaksha/pyladies-dojo/wiki <https://github.com/svaksha/pyladies-dojo/wiki>`_

 (PS: You can contribute to this wiki-repo via git or by editing the wiki-pages)